Efficient Communication in Organizations: The model

 \emph{Efficiency.---} In an efficient equilibrium, all players obtain their respective complete-information payoffs: the receiver selects action $a^+$ when $\theta\geq 0$ and action $a^-$ otherwise; senders always report truthfully, i.e., $\rho_j(\cdot,\theta)=\theta$ for every $j\in S$ and $\theta\in\Theta$.
-I refer to equilibria where senders always report truthfully as truthful.
 A communication protocol is efficient if it allows for an efficient equilibrium.
 Since truthful equilibria are fully revealing while non-truthful ones are wasteful, an equilibrium is efficient if and only if it is truthful.
+Full revelation is neither necessary nor sufficient for efficiency.\footnote{Full revelation may occur alongside misreporting (see, e.g., \cite{ottaviani2006} and \cite{kartik2007}).
+Therefore, full revelation is not sufficient for efficiency.
+To obtain her complete-information payoff in this model, the receiver does not need to learn every state.
+She just need to know if the state is positive or not.
+Therefore, full revelation is not even necessary for efficiency.
+However, every state is fully revealed in the efficient equilibrium characterized by Proposition~\ref{prop:eqm}.}

+The term ``efficiency'' used here may differ from that employed in other works, as we typically refer to Pareto or utilitarian efficiency, which do not necessarily coincide with complete-information outcomes.
+Nevertheless, the main result outlined in Proposition~\ref{prop:eqm} constitutes a Pareto efficient outcome.
+Utilitarian efficiency can be achieved by ``public advocacy'' protocols provided that the receiver's gains from accurate decision-making sufficiently outweigh the senders' gains from persuasion.
+This assumption is reasonable for most organizations and institutions.